Northern Territories Issue Q&A

 - Q1What is the government’s basic position on the Northern Territories issue?

-- The Japanese government has firmly maintained a consistent policy to conclude a peace treaty as soon as possible through the resolution of the issue of the attribution of the Four Northern Islands (Etorofu Island, Kunashiri Island, Shikotan Island and the Habomai Islands), inherent part of the territory of Japan.
+- The Japanese government has firmly maintained a consistent policy to conclude a peace treaty as soon as possible through the resolution of the issue of the attribution of the Four Northern Islands (Etorofu Island, Kunashiri Island, Shikotan Island and the Habomai Islands), an inherent territory of Japan.
 If the attribution of the Northern Territories to Japan is confirmed, Japan is prepared to respond flexibly to the timing and manner of their actual return.

-- The Northern Territories are an inherent part of the territory of Japan that have never been held by foreign countries.
+- The Northern Territories are an inherent territory of Japan that has never been held by foreign countries.
 Japan and Russia established their mutual border between Etorofu Island and Uruppu Island under the Treaty of Commerce, Navigation and Delimitation between Japan and Russia signed on February 7, 1855.
 Subsequently, in Treaty for the Exchange of Sakhalin for the Kurile Islands (1875), Japan ceded the rights and the titles to all of Sakhalin to Russia in exchange for the cession by Russia of the Kurile Islands (the 18 islands stretching from Shumshu to Uruppu) to Japan.

 - At the end of World War II, the Soviet Union declared war on Japan on August 9, 1945, ignoring the Japanese-Soviet Neutrality Pact that was still in force, and started invasion of the Kurile Islands on August 18 after Japan had accepted the Potsdam Declaration, and then occupied all of the Northern Territories from August 28 to September 5, unilaterally "incorporating" them into the Soviet Union.
 In the 1951 San Francisco Peace Treaty Japan renounced all right, title and claim to the Kurile Islands, but the Four Northern Islands have never been included among the Kurile Islands.
 Furthermore, the Soviet Union refused to sign the San Francisco Peace Treaty.